 Take notes while enjoying entertainment

 The more we look at other work, the better we can spot details.
 A video editor might watch their favorite movie, and pause to take notes.
 A game developer might play their favorite game.
-An artist might browser their favorite artist's portfolio.
+An artist might browse their favorite artist's portfolio.
 A musician might listen to their favorite track.

 - Top 5 features, characters, musical section, scenes, moments, etc.

 - Top 5 games, movies, TV shows, albums, food, performers, etc.